RyanHope/issues_fall2015/index.md

     - The University of Dayton Research Institute
     - Wright State University
 + https://mindmodeling.org/
-+ **Can run a years worth of simulations in the matter of a few hours to a few days!**
++ **Can run a year's worth of simulations in the matter of a few hours to a few days!**

 Powered by: